Galicarnax/cpp-tutorial/README.md

  int foo(double x)
  {
- // do something and return and int...
+ // do something and return an int...
  // This function is used in other functions in the same source file }
 ```